kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. IgE is a polymeric immunoglobulin

 #### Answer: B. IgA is the only isotype that can pass through placenta - *FALSE* = A. IgG is the most abundant immunoglobulin - TRUE
 - According to differences in their heavy chain constant domains, immunoglobulins are grouped into five classes, or isotypes: IgG, IgA, IgM, IgD and IgE.

+##### IgG
-IgG is a monomeric immunoglobulin, built of two heavy chains and two light chains.
+- IgG is a monomeric immunoglobulin, built of two heavy chains and two light chains.
 Each molecule has two antigen-binding sites.
 This is the most abundant immunoglobulin and is approximately equally distributed in blood and in tissue liquids.
 This is the only isotype that can pass through the placenta, thereby providing protection to the fetus in its first weeks of life before its own immune system has developed.
 It can bind to many kinds of pathogens, eg viruses, bacteria and fungi, and protects the body against them by complement activation (classic pathway), opsonisation for phagocytosis and neutralisation of their toxins.
 There are four subclasses: IgG1 (66%), IgG2 (23%), IgG3 (7%) and IgG4 (4%).
 IgG1, IgG3 and IgG4 cross the placenta easily.
 IgG3 is the most effective complement activator, followed by IgG1 and then IgG2.
 IgG4 does not activate complement.
 IgG1 and IgG3 bind with high affinity to Fc receptors on phagocytic cells.
 IgG4 has intermediate affinity and IgG2 affinity is extremely low.

+##### IgA
 - IgA represents about 15–20% of immunoglobulins in the blood, although it is primarily secreted across the mucosal tract into the stomach and intestines.
 It is also found in maternal milk, tears and saliva.
 This immunoglobulin helps to fight against pathogens that contact the body surface and are ingested or inhaled.
 It does not activate complement and opsonises only weakly.
 Its heavy chains are of the type α.
 It exists in two forms – IgA1 (90%) and IgA2 (10%) – that differ in structure.

+##### IgM
 - IgM forms polymers where multiple immunoglobulins are covalently linked together with disulphide bonds, normally as a pentamer or occasionally as a hexamer.
 It has a large molecular mass of about 900kDa (in its pentamer form).
 The J chain is attached to most pentamers, whereas hexamers do not possess the J chain as a result of space constraints in the complex.
 As each monomer has two antigen binding sites, an IgM has ten of them; however, it cannot bind ten antigens at the same time because they hinder each other.
 As it is a large molecule, it cannot diffuse well and is found in the interstitium only in very low quantities.
 IgM is primarily found in serum; however, because of the J chain, it is also important as a secretory immunoglobulin.
 As a result of its polymeric nature, IgM possesses high avidity, and is particularly effective at complement activation.
 It is also a so-called ‘natural antibody’: it is found in the serum with no evidence of prior contact with antigen.

+##### IgD
 - IgD makes up about 1% of proteins in the plasma membranes of mature naive B lymphocytes (co-expressed with IgM) and is also found in serum in very small amounts.
 It is monomeric and incorporates the δ heavy chain in its structure.
 IgD’s function is currently unknown, because mice lacking IgD seem to retain normal immune responses (implying redundancy if not lack of function), and IgD ceases to be expressed in activated B lymphocytes.
 It may function as a regulatory antigen receptor.

+##### IgE
 - IgE is a monomeric immunoglobulin with the heavy chain ε.
 It contains a high proportion of carbohydrates.
 Its molecular mass is 190kDa.
 It can be found on the surface of the plasma membranes of basophils and mast cells of connective tissue.
 IgE plays a role in immediate hypersensitivity and the defence against parasites such as worms.
 The IgE antibodies are also present in outer excretions.
 They do not activate complement.
 Only IgE is heat labile.

 ### Q2.120
 Serial lactate determinations may be helpful in patients resuscitated from shock to assess the adequacy of therapies.
 Which of the following statements about _lactate_ is true?

 	A. The normal blood lactate concentration in unstressed patients is 2.5–3.5mmol/L
-	B. The cori cycle deals with conversion of glucose to lactate and vice versa - F
+	B. The cori cycle deals with conversion of glucose to lactate and vice versa
-	C. Lactate turnover in healthy resting humans is approximately 130mmol every 24 hours - F
+	C. Lactate turnover in healthy resting humans is approximately 130mmol every 24 hours
 	D. Lactate producers are the liver, kidneys and heart
 	E. Lactate is a by-product of glycogenolysis